wojdyr/fityk/doc/data.rst

 * if all the (not ignored) prior lines and the next line are longer

-These rule may seem complex, but they allow to read many log files as numeric data without editing.
+These rule were introduced to read free-format log files with textual comments inserted between lines with numeric data.

 For now, xylib does not handle well nan's and inf's in the data.